 Every time you test your projects either with the CLI or from our app, your projects are scanned for not only vulnerabilities but also for license compliance.
 This includes all of your direct and indirect dependencies.
-Snyk scans your manifest files, and then checks for license issues against SPDX license standards by reporting on the licenses used by your dependencies.
+Snyk scans your manifest files, and then checks for license issues against Snyk’s known licenses.

 By default we determine the severity of licenses in the following way:

 High severity - licenses that definitely present issues for commercial software.

 Medium severity - licenses that have clauses that may be of concern and should be reviewed.

 New licenses added by Snyk will inherit the Unknown license type severity.
 In cases where this severity was not set to None, newly added licenses will appear in the licenses compliance results.